William-Lake/tristan/README.md

 ### Calling Tristan

-There's only one endpoint `/tristan` which excepts POST requests with a json body containing a list of queries.
+There's only one endpoint `/tristan` which accepts POST requests with a json body containing a list of queries.
 Each query is formatted like so:

 ```json
     {